 - If you are expecting a baby, the best resource for you is the Dogs & Storks program.
 In Western Mass., Jill Rose at Paws of Nature offers this program at group presentations or can do private consults.

 Q: Do you work with aggression and reactivity?

-- If your dog’s primary training issue is aggression and reactivity, we will refer you to a reputable, science-based humane dog trainer in the area who specializes in aggression and reactivity.
+- If your dog’s primary training issue is aggression and reactivity, I will may take the case, or I may refer you to a reputable, science-based humane dog trainer in the area who specializes in aggression and reactivity.

 - If we are already working with you and your dog or puppy, and mild-to-moderate aggression or other behavior disorders arise, we will incorporate behavior modification for those issues into your training plan to address these issues in your dog.
 If your dog’s behavior is beyond our area of expertise, we may refer you to a veterinary behaviorist or a certified behavior consultant who specializes in aggression.

 - If you are a service dog handler, and new issues with mild-to-moderate reactivity or other significant behavior issues have arisen that are disrupting the partnership, we are happy to work on that with you.